 You then continue past some of the park’s recreational facilities, such as a mountain bike course, skate park, beach volleyball courts, slackline facilities and open meadows for ball games.

 The first “nature” highlight is the Konstantinteich water feature.
 Back in 1873, the Prater hosted the World Exhibition, and the spoil from construction works created the small hill (the Konstantinhügel) you can still see today alongside the large pond.

 After more sports facilities, including the home of the Austrian Baseball Federation (!), the Wanderweg becomes a proper park trail.

-The route takes you alongside meadows and through woodlands on well-kept, entirely flat paths.
-Though you will still find yourself encountering reminders of the urban surrounds, most notably as you cross under the A23 motorway, where I’ve spent many happy hours sitting in traffic jams.
+The route takes you alongside meadows and through woodlands on flat paths.
+Though you still find yourself encountering reminders of the urban surrounds, most notably as you cross under the A23 motorway, where I’ve spent many happy hours sitting in traffic jams.

 After some time, you’ll reach that central plaza that marks the end of the Hauptallee, home to the Lusthaus summer house (once used by the Habsburgs for rest, relaxation, and festivities).
 The Lusthaus itself is now one of several restaurants in this area, should you need a break.

 Continue on past the Lusthaus to reach a part of the Prater park rarely visited by most.
 You trace the route of a long elongated water channel that once formed an arm of the Danube.

 (The river used to shift around in the past, so you often find relics of its previous meanderings throughout Vienna.)